MicrosoftDocs/security/zero-trust/isv/secure-hybrid-access.md

 ```

 > [!NOTE]
 > The API Permissions listed above within the resourceAccess node will grant the application access to OpenID, User.Read, and offline_access, which should be enough to get the user signed in to your solution.
-If the application needs more permissions, [click here](/graph/permissions-reference/ for more information.
+You can find more information on permissions on the [permissions reference page](/graph/permissions-reference/).

 ### Apply Conditional Access Policies